tkestack/tapp/doc/tutorial.md

 	// any volumes in the template, with the same name.
 	// TODO: Define the behavior if a claim already exists with the same name.
 	VolumeClaimTemplates []corev1.PersistentVolumeClaim `json:"volumeClaimTemplates,omitempty"`

-}
+	// ServiceName is the name of the service that governs this TApp.
+	// This service must exist before the TApp, and is responsible for
+	// the network identity of the set.
+Pods get DNS/hostnames that follow the
+	// pattern: pod-specific-string.serviceName.default.svc.cluster.local
+	// where "pod-specific-string" is managed by the TApp controller.
+	ServiceName string `json:"serviceName,omitempty"`

+	//DefaultTemplateName is the default template name for scale DefaultTemplateName string `json:"defaultTemplateName"` }

 // Only support rolling update now